planetfederal/gxp/src/doc/tutorial/viewer/googlelayer.rst

         group: "background"
     }

-In the build config, add plugins/GoogleSource.js to the gxp include section and restart ant.
+In the build config at the top of app.js, add a dependency line for plugins/GoogleSource.js and restart ant.

 We will now have a new base layer, Google RoadMap in our viewer: